EksPC/OnlineMarket/README.md

   - Upload:
     In this section a client can upload a product by inserting it's name, ID and        price.
 If the product's ID is already taken, a message appears on the screen and the client has to choose another one.

+## Note
+This program is an assignment for my University (UNIPR) course "Software engineering".
+This assignment has few requests:
+- Use of javafx for UI
+- Client communicates with Server through sockets
+- Client can request the products list, upload and return a product and send credentials for authentication.
+- Server has to responde all the client's requests.